shownotesArchive/shownotes-message-service/doc/api.md

 or, if user is not registerd to service

-HTTP Status: 404 Bad Request
+HTTP Status: 404 Not found

 Content-Type: text/html